Místico: Feud with Sin Cara Negro (2011–2012)

-On July 17, Sin Cara participated in the SmackDown Money in the Bank ladder match at the eponymous pay-per-view but failed to earn a World Heavyweight Championship match after being taken out of the match with a storyline injury.
-The following day, WWE announced that it had suspended Sin Cara for 30 days for his first violation of its Wellness program.
-Urive later claimed in an interview that he did not know what he had tested positive for and that he had received a routine injection for an injured knee in Mexico.

-The Sin Cara character returned on the August 12 episode of SmackDown, defeating Tyson Kidd; however, with Urive still serving his suspension, for this appearance Sin Cara was portrayed by WWE developmental wrestler Jorge Arriaga.
-After another week of Arriaga portraying Sin Cara, Urive returned under the mask on August 20 at a live event in Tacoma, Washington.
-On August 26 it was reported that Urive had been sent home from the week's SmackDown tapings, with Arriaga once again appearing on TV under the Sin Cara mask.
-During Urive's time away from WWE, the Sin Cara character seemingly turned heel by attacking Daniel Bryan.
+Sin Cara participated in the World Heavyweight Championship Money in the Bank ladder match at the eponymous pay-per-view on July 17, but lost after being taken out of the match with a storyline injury.
+The following day, WWE announced that they had suspended Urive for 30 days for his first violation of its Wellness program.
+He later claimed that he did not know what he had tested positive for and that he had received a routine injection for an injured knee in Mexico.
+The Sin Cara character, portrayed by WWE developmental wrestler Jorge Arriaga due to Urive's suspension, returned on the August 12 episode of SmackDown, defeating Tyson Kidd.
+After another week of Arriaga portraying Sin Cara, Urive returned under the mask at a live event on August 20.
+On August 26, it was reported that Urive had been sent home from the week's SmackDown tapings, with Arriaga once again appearing on TV under the mask.
+During Urive's time away, the Sin Cara character seemingly turned heel by attacking Bryan.

-On Raws September 19 episode, the original Sin Cara was booked to face Cody Rhodes but was attacked by the impostor Sin Cara prior to the match starting.
-On the September 23 episode of SmackDown, the impostor Sin Cara attacked the original version during his match with Daniel Bryan, then took his place in the match and pinned Bryan for the win.
-The following week, the impostor revealed new black attire to distinguish himself from the original version, while also explaining that he was going to steal the Sin Cara identity from Urive, just as Urive had stolen the Místico identity from him, leading to a match between the two Sin Caras at Hell in a Cell.
-To further distinguish the two characters, WWE began referring to the original as Sin Cara "Azul" (Blue) and the impostor as Sin Cara "Negro" (Black).
-At the pay-per-view on October 2, Sin Cara Azul defeated Sin Cara Negro in a singles match.
-The rivalry culminated in a Mask vs. Mask match at the October 16 taping of SmackDown in Mexico City, where Sin Cara Azul was victorious, unmasking Sin Cara Negro after the match.
-Afterward, the unmasked Sin Cara Negro changed his ring name to Hunico, aligned himself with Camacho and continued his rivalry with Sin Cara.
-On November 20, at Survivor Series, Sin Cara and Hunico were on opposite sides of a ten-man tag match.
-Sin Cara was eliminated after he suffered a legitimate patellar tendon rupture while diving out of the ring.
+On Raws September 19 episode, the original Sin Cara was booked to face Cody Rhodes, but was attacked by his impostor prior to the match.
+On the September 23 episode of SmackDown, the impostor Sin Cara attacked the original during his match with Bryan, then took his place and pinned Bryan.
+The following week, the impostor revealed new black attire to distinguish himself from the original, explaining that he was going to steal the Sin Cara identity from Urive, just as Urive had stolen the Místico identity from him, leading to a match between the two Sin Caras at Hell in a Cell on October 2.
+To further distinguish the two characters, WWE began referring to the original as Sin Cara "Azul" ("Blue") and the impostor as Sin Cara "Negro" ("Black").
+Sin Cara Azul defeated Sin Cara Negro at Hell in a Cell.
+At the October 16 taping of SmackDown in Mexico City, Sin Cara Azul defeated Sin Cara Negro in a mask vs. mask match, forcing him to unmask afterward.
+Their rivalry continued after Sin Cara Negro changed his ring name to Hunico and aligned with Camacho.
+At Survivor Series on November 20, they were on opposite sides of a ten-man tag match; Sin Cara was eliminated after suffering a legitimate patellar tendon rupture while diving out of the ring.
 He underwent surgery and was unable to wrestle for over six months.